hyperdefined/AnarchyStats/README.md

 # AnarchyStats
-A Spigot plugin to get total players and world size.
+AnarchyStats is a simple plugin to view total player count and world size!
+This plugin is focused for anarchy servers.

-View more information on the [plugin page](https://www.spigotmc.org/resources/anarchystats.66089/).
+This plugin is tested on Spigot and Paper.

+## Usage
+Use command /info to view your server stats.
+The world size is calculated on server startup.
+It does not update every time you do the command.

+There are no permissions or config.

 ![Image](https://raw.githubusercontent.com/hyperdefined/AnarchyStats/master/image.png)